Martuccii/VTFEdit-Reloaded/README.md

 "Desktop development with C++" workload
 #

-Open the solution in /VTFEdit-Reloaded/sln/ with Visual Studio 2019 or 2022.
+Open the solution in /VTFEdit Recharged/sln/ with Visual Studio 2019 or 2022.
 Set the build from Debug to Release, then right-click on VTFEdit in the Solution Explorer and click Set as startup project, then right-click VTFEdit again and click Build.

-After the Build is finished, the executable will be in /VTFEdit-Reloaded/sln/vs2019/Build/
+After the Build is finished, the executable will be in /VTFEdit Recharged/sln/vs2019/Build/

-Move the executable and all dll files to any folder you want VTFEdit-Reloaded to be in, it does not matter.
+Move the executable and all dll files to any folder you want VTFEdit Recharged to be in, it does not matter.

 #
 HLLib can be obtained from here, with the dll and the source code if you want to build it yourself. [>>Link](https://web.archive.org/web/20171114194253/http://nemesis.thewavelength.net/files/files/hllib246.zip)